hoperyy/auto-compute-first-screen-time/README.md

 ## What is this ?

-A tool for auto computing first screen time of one page with inaccuracy less than 200ms.
+A tool for computing first screen time of one page with inaccuracy less than 250ms automatically.

 ## What's the defination of *first screen time* ?